web3-storage/docs/docs/README.md

     npm install
     ```

+### Run the script

+Now that you've got the script ready to go, you just need to run it using `node` in your terminal window.

 1. Run the script by calling `node put-files.js` and supplying your token using the `--token` option and the path and name of the file you want to upload:

     ```shell